 In the age of the coronavirus, where once-thriving restaurant floors are being swept clean, where business doors are being closed and barred, where unemployment rates have soared and staff numbers have tumbled, and where masked faces are as common as a cellphone in hand, we’re advised to “pivot.”

-This applies to how we are branding our businesses, in love and romance and in the way we celebrate milestones.
-We’re told to become resourceful and inventive and willing to dream and leap like never before.
+This applies to how we brand our businesses, how we maintain our relationships and the ways we celebrate milestones.
+We’re told to become resourceful and inventive, and to be willing to rethink and leap like never before.
 Also to follow the voice of our intuition.
-To seek its messages.
-Be guided by its instruction.
-Follow the fragrance of its protection.

-If you’ve ever been confused or frustrated when someone tells you to “follow your gut,” if you’ve ever wondered what or who you’re trying to listen to, read on.
-We summoned the experts, and a little science, for a clearer understanding of this commonly tossed-around phenomenon.
+If you’ve ever been confused or frustrated when someone tells you to “follow your gut,” you’re not alone.
+And, if you’ve ever wondered what or who you’re trying to listen to, read on.
+I summoned the experts, and a little science, for a clearer understanding of this commonly tossed-around phenomenon.
 The good news is: being guided by your gut might be simpler than you think.